- River Rally

 - About Us

 Presenters are allowed to submit more than one workshop proposal, but each proposal must be submitted separately.
+Each workshop may have up to four presenters (a lead organizer / presenter and up to three co-presenters).
 The ideal workshops will focus on a combination of instruction and hands-on-skill-building, not just lecturing.
 Workshops that are results oriented, focus on success stories or lessons learned, and provide strategies for improved management and stewardship of watersheds are encouraged.

-Workshops are scheduled for 90 minutes blocks, with a limited number of 'intensive' 3-hour blocks (please do not confuse 'intensive' with 'long').
+Workshops are scheduled for 90 minutes, with a limited number of 'training intensives' that run for three hours (two 90 minute time blocks).
 Ample time should be reserved for a question and answer session, or preferably, the entire session should be as interactive as possible.
 The size of the audience could range between 10-50 people.

 Please keep in mind that workshops need to be informational, interactive, and transferable to other groups, regions and disciplines.